ai-christianson/RA.Aid/docs/docs/configuration/thinking-models.md

 ### When to Disable Thinking Mode

-Consider disabling thinking mode in the following scenarios:
+Consider manually disabling thinking mode in the following scenarios:

-1. **API Errors**: If you encounter unretryable API errors (400) related to thinking blocks
-2. **Long-Running Sessions**: For extended sessions that run for more than 10 minutes
+1. **Long-Running Sessions**: For extended sessions that you know will run for more than 10 minutes
-3. **Performance Concerns**: If you need faster responses and don't require the thinking content
+2. **Performance Concerns**: If you need faster responses and don't require the thinking content
-4. **Compatibility Issues**: If you're using tools or workflows that aren't fully compatible with thinking mode
+3. **Compatibility Issues**: If you're using tools or workflows that aren't fully compatible with thinking mode

 ## Troubleshooting and Best Practices